-Elderly and disabled members of the community may find it difficult to access information online which will be one of the preferred option during Covid-19 restrictions.
+Elderly and disabled members of the community may find it difficult to access information online.
 There may also be mobility restrictions on these stakeholders which could impact their ability to attend meeting or access hard copies of documentation.
 As such, engagement channels will include radio broadcasts and newspaper adverts.
-In addition, community centres will also be used to display Project information.
-A dedicated link will be created on ALA website www.alaport.com to receive comments and / or grievances.
-All buildings utilised for stakeholder engagement meetings will be accessible to those with wheelchairs.
+In addition, local akimats will also be used to display Project information.
+All grievances are accepted through customer.service.ala@tav.aero

-Women within the local communities may also be restricted in relation to time which can be allocated to attending events and accessing information.
 Information will readily be available online and can be accessed at any time.
 TAV will also give consideration to ensure information is displayed and meetings are held in accessible locations and timeframes that can accommodate family life and household responsibilities.